 There are actually three types of home loans available through the USDA.
 Here’s a quick breakdown of each one.

-These have the broadest eligibility requirements and are backed by the USDA but originated and serviced by a mortgage lender.
-You typically don’t have to pay a down payment but will incur a mortgage insurance premium if you put down less than 20%.
+Guaranteed loans have the broadest eligibility requirements and are backed by the USDA, but are originated and serviced by a mortgage lender.
+A down payment isn’t required, but you will have to pay PMI if you put down less than 20%.
 Homebuyers in this program can also qualify for low interest rates.

-Buyers who are considered to be in the low- and very low-income categories may qualify for a direct loan.
+Buyers who are considered to be in the low-income category may qualify for a direct loan.
 Interest rates can go as low as 1% with certain subsidies.

 If you already own an eligible property and meet the income requirements, you could qualify for home improvement funding from the USDA.
-Loans can go as high as $20,000 and have pretty favorable repayment terms.
-Grants can be awarded up to $7,500.
+You could receive a loan for up to $20,000, and the repayment terms and very favorable.
+Grants for up to $7,500 are also available.

 What credit score do you need for a USDA loan?

-When applying for a guaranteed USDA loan, you’ll need to meet a few basic credit requirements.
-If your credit score is at least 640, you can get your application processed more quickly.
+If you’re applying for a guaranteed USDA loan, there are a few basic credit requirements you’ll need to meet.
+The USDA doesn’t set a minimum credit score requirement, but if your credit score is at least 640, your application will get processed much faster.

-All applicants may not have any accounts on their credit reports that have been in collections over the last 12-month period.
-However, you may be able to maintain eligibility of you can demonstrate that your credit was damaged because of a medical issue or something else outside of your control.
+And you’re less likely to be approved if you’ve been sent to collections over the past 12 months.
+You may be granted an exception if you can prove that your credit was damaged because of a medical issue or something outside of your control.

 USDA Income Limits

-Finally, you must receive a dependable income in order to be eligible for a USDA loan.
-Usually, the minimum length of time is the previous 24 months.
+Finally, you must have a stable monthly income in order to be eligible for a USDA loan.
+Usually, you need to show a history of stable employment for at least 24 months.

 If you have questions about your eligibility, you can contact a mortgage lender that specializes in USDA loans.
-Just be sure to ask so you don’t waste your time relaying your personal information to a lender who doesn’t understand the nuances of USDA loans.
+Just be sure to ask, so you don’t waste your time working with a lender who doesn’t understand the nuances of USDA loans.